jnlsings/Hangman/README.md

 ## Who is this for?

-Anyone who wants to build their vocabulary and test their existing one.
-Currently working with a limited array of voice type terms, will be linking to
+Anyone who wants to build their music vocabulary and test their existing one.

-## Roadblocks
+## Future additions

-- No music dictionary API
+- Music dictionary API

   - I was unable to find a music dictionary/vocabulary API and needed to focus on getting the basic game logic working first.
 As a result, the word database I created is limited.
 I hope to be able to expand the database in the future.

-* Unable to get show/hide or display: 'none' to work on letter divs
+* Change letter hide/show mechanic

+  - Want to hide letters but not the entire div
-  - Letters are revealed by changing the background color of the divs that hold them
+  - Reveal them by changing the display or visibility, not the background color

-*
+* Replace text box with image

+* Set a limit to the number of wrong guesses

+* For each wrong guess, change the image to show a hangman progression

+* Upon loss or win, display image or gif

+* Make image/gif progression music related in some way